-In the chronic context, treatment is generally only indicated for thrombocytosis due to a myeloproliferative neoplasm.
+In the chronic context, treatment is generally only indicated for Thrombocytosis due to a myeloproliferative neoplasm.

-This is probably due to one of many functional abnormalities present in the blood cells of patients with ET or PV, in contrast to functionally normal platelets and other blood cells produced in patients with reactive thrombocytosis.
+This is probably due to one of many functional abnormalities present in the blood cells of patients with ET or PV, in contrast to functionally normal platelets and other blood cells produced in patients with reactive Thrombocytosis.

-What imaging studies are useful to detect the condition?
+What imaging studies help detect the condition?

-What therapies are useful to reduce complications?
+What therapies help reduce complications?